-GTU CENTERS PROGRAM UNITS THE CENTER FOR THE ARTS & RELIGION (CARe) Purpose The Center for the Arts & Religion (CARe) promotes scholarship, reflection, and practice in the arts and religion to serve the Graduate Theological Union and to benefit the community.
-Study Opportunities and Resources CARe sponsors grants to support student projects that integrate the arts and religion, as well as a writing prize for an exemplary student essay on a CARe exhibition.
+GTU Centers PROGRAM UNITS THE CENTER FOR THE ARTS & RELIGION (CARe) Purpose The Center for the Arts & Religion (CARe) promotes scholarship, reflection, and practice in the arts and religion to serve the Graduate Theological Union and to benefit the community.
+Study Opportunities and Resources CARe offers a slate of courses that link religion and spirituality with the arts, including literature, drama, dance, music, media arts, art history, and art practice.
+CARe sponsors grants to support projects that integrate the arts and religion, as well as a writing prize for an exemplary student project in the arts and religion.
 For those who are interested in the arts and religion but who are not enrolled GTU students, CARe offers a 4-course certificate program, with credits applicable toward other degrees.
-Other Contributions to GTU Life The Doug Adams Gallery, located at 2400 Ridge Road, presents exhibitions centered on themes of religion and spirituality, along with related programming and other events.
-Exhibitions support and enhance the curriculum of the GTU and provide a forum for inter- disciplinary and interfaith dialogue.
+Other Contributions to GTU Life The Doug Adams Gallery, located at 2465 LeConte Ave, presents exhibitions centered on themes of religion and spirituality, along with related programming and other events.
+Exhibitions support and enhance the curriculum of the GTU, and provide a forum for interdisciplinary and interfaith dialogue.
 History Incorporated in 1987 as an independent non-profit organization affiliated with the GTU, CARe joined the GTU as a program unit in Fall 2016.

-Leadership Director: Elizabeth S. Peña, PhD

-Curator: Lydia Webster

-For further information, contact:
+Leadership Director: Elizabeth S. Peña, PhD Assistant Curator: Lydia Webster For further information, contact: